Things you need to know if you’re self-isolating

 For those who have been told to self-isolate and living on a low income, a £500 payment is available to help via the self-isolation payment scheme.
 The payment will made by your local district or borough council under the Test and Trace Support Payment scheme.

-More information about the scheme, which will run until 31 March 2021, can be found on the GOV.UK support payment web page.
+More information about the scheme can be found on the GOV.UK support payment web page.

 If you need an isolation note for your employer, visit the NHS isolation note web page.